-- Sowerby's beaked whale echolocation clicks were primarily detected at the five northernmost sites, HZ, OC, NC, BC, and WC (Figure 55, Figure 56).
-At site NC, detections peaked in May 2017.
-There was no clear seasonal pattern at other sites (Figure 56). - There was no diel pattern for Sowerby's beaked whale echolocation clicks (Figure 57, Figure 58).
+- Sowerby's beaked whale echolocation clicks were detected at all sites except GS and BP.
+Detections were most common at sites HZ, BC, and WC, with WC having the highest presence overall and a peak in detections during August 2017 (Figure 55; Figure 56). - There was no diel pattern for Sowerby's beaked whale echolocation clicks (Figure 57; Figure 58).

 Figure 55.
-Weekly presence (black bars) of Sowerby's beaked whale echolocation clicks between April 2016 and June 2017 at sites HZ, OC, NC, and BC.
+Weekly presence (black bars) of Sowerby's beaked whale echolocation clicks between June 2017 and June 2018 at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 47.
 Note: Axis change for site HZ due to a higher amount of Sowerby's beaked whale echolocation detections compared to the rest of the sites.

 Figure 56.
-Weekly presence (black bars) of Sowerby's beaked whale echolocation clicks between April 2016 and June 2017 at sites WC, GS, BP, and BS.
+Weekly presence (black bars) of Sowerby's beaked whale echolocation clicks between June 2017 and June 2018 at sites WC and BS.
 Effort markings are described in Figure 47.
-Note: Axis change for site WC due to a higher amount of Sowerby's beaked whale echolocation detections compared to the rest of the sites.
+Note: Different axes due to a higher amount of Sowerby's beaked whale echolocation detections at site WC.